Draw Like a Child Again | Embrace Simplicity, Joy, and Creative Freedom

 Silence the Inner Critic

-When you draw like a child, you bypass the voice that says “this isn’t good enough.”
-You create for the sake of expression, not approval.
+Drawing like a child helps you bypass the voice that says “this isn’t good enough.”
+Instead of chasing approval, you create for the sake of expression.
+This shift:

 Unlock New Ideas